camunda/camunda-docs-manual/content/reference/rest/history/process-instance/get-duration-report.md

   <tr>
     <td>maximum</td>
     <td>Number</td>
-    <td>The greatest duration in milliseconds of all completed process instances, which have been started in the given period.</td>
+    <td>The greatest duration in milliseconds of all completed process instances which were started in the given period.</td>
   </tr>
   <tr>
     <td>minimum</td>
     <td>Number</td>
-    <td>The smallest duration in milliseconds of all completed process instances, which have been started in the given period.</td>
+    <td>The smallest duration in milliseconds of all completed process instances which were started in the given period.</td>
   </tr>
   <tr>
     <td>average</td>
     <td>Number</td>
-    <td>The average duration in milliseconds of all completed process instances, which have been started in the given period.</td>
+    <td>The average duration in milliseconds of all completed process instances which were started in the given period.</td>
   </tr>
 </table>